 - Apocalypse Hotel: New anime announced by CygamesPictures

-In a recent interview, series creator Yukinobu Tatsu revealed that his inspiration for the manga came from the works of Junji Ito and Ultraman.
+In a recent interview, the series creator, Yukinobu Tatsu , revealed that his inspiration for the manga came from the works of Junji Ito and Ultraman.
 Yes, that's right!
-Junji Ito, the master of horror, and Ultraman are the big influences behind Dandadan.
-So, if you're a fan of the series, you already know who to thank!
+Junji Ito, the master of horror, and Ultraman are the major influences behind Dandadan.
+So, if you're a fan of the series, you know who to thank!

 During an interview in Japan, Tatsu commented on his inspirations:

 “I sometimes refer to the works of Junji Ito,” he admitted.
-“I ask myself, 'Why is this cartoon so scary?'
-I notice that his illustrations are extremely detailed and full of lines.
-Still, he has scenes that make me laugh and think, 'Isn't this some kind of joke?'
-I think fear and humor go together.”
+“I wonder, ‘Why is this drawing so scary?’
+I realize that his illustrations are extremely detailed and full of lines.
+Even so, he has scenes that make me laugh and think, ‘Isn’t this some kind of joke?’
+I think fear and humor go hand in hand.”

-Additionally, Tatsu mentioned that he looks to Ultraman for inspiration when creating Dandadan's aliens and monsters:
+Furthermore, Tatsu mentioned that he draws inspiration from Ultraman when creating the aliens and monsters of Dandadan:

 I really like Narita Toru, known for his designs in Ultraman.
-When he was a kid, he thought Ultraman was just a superhero story.
-But as I looked back at Toru's designs as I grew up, I discovered... a raw, scary element that I really appreciate.
+When I was a child, I thought Ultraman was just a superhero story.
+But when I revisited Toru's designs as an adult, I discovered… a raw and unsettling element that I truly appreciate.

-If you're not yet familiar with the Dandadan series, there's time to check out the manga before the anime releases on Netflix.
+If you're not yet familiar with the Dandadan series, there's still time to check out the manga before the anime's release on Netflix.
 Finally, the series is available on the Shonen Jump .

 Source: ComicBook